WheatleyTheCore/Setting-Up-OpenCV-on-Pi/README.md

 It will only cover installing and compiling OpenCV, so if you need python or anything like that, you must find how to do so elsewhere.
 This information used in this is from here: https://www.alatortsev.com/2018/09/05/installing-opencv-3-4-3-on-raspberry-pi-3-b/

+All code is to be typed in a terminal.

 ## First Steps

 Install needed dependancies with the following commands: